aerickt/steno-dictionaries/README.md

  - `AOEU/KWROE/HREU` → aioli
  - `PAOE/KWRA/TPHOE` → piano

-It is also important to use prefixes and suffixes whenever possible to break up words.
-Many entries containing prefixes and suffixes exist in the dictionary.
-However, given the nature of how Plover handles suffixes, writing words using these strokes that aren't defined in the dictionary will not show up when using the lookup tool.

-Examples:
- - `HRAOBG/SKWRUP` → lookup
- - `HRERPB/*ER` → learner

-Some words will also be able be stroked using suffix strokes, even if whatever was previously stroked is is not a word.
-This may be because some strokes would be too short and would cause word boundary issues.

-Examples:
- - `UT/*ER` → utter (as opposed to `U/TER`)
- - `ED/EUGS` → edition (as opposed to `E/TKEUGS`)

 If there is no other way to break up a word so that every non-prefix, non-suffix, and non-starting stroke begins with a vowel, `KWR` is used instead as a linker.

 Examples:
  - `ER/KWROR` → error
+ - `PHEUR/KWROR` → mirror (can't double the R, and `PHEU` is "my")
+ - `ES/KWRAEU` → essay (can't double the S, and `E` is too short by itself).

+This `KWR` linker is also used if the "normal" splitting method will result in word boundary errors as well as if prefixes and suffixes cannot be used.

+Examples:
+ - `KOL/KWREBGT` → collect
+    - The "normal" splitting method would use `KO/HREBGT`, but `KO` is the brief for "could" and `HREBGT` is the brief for "elect"
+        - "collect" vs "could elect"

 In general, every word in the dictionary will have at least one of these ways to break up a word.
-If a unstressed vowels have been dropped and a word cannot be written using the "normal" syllable breaking method (taking each stroke as far as possible so that they begin with a consonant), then it will either be written using prefixes and suffixes, or using `KWR` as a beginning consonant.

-The majority of words actually have multiple entries for splitting.
-You may use whichever method makes the most sense for a given word, but I would recommend preferring to drop unstressed vowels, splitting "normally", and using prefixes and suffixes whenever those fail.
-I would only use the `KWR` linker if the other methods seemed unnatural, or if it is impossible to use the other methods.
+You may use whichever method makes the most sense for a given word

+However, I would recommend using anything other than the "normal" method to break up words as the others are not available for all words.

+Here are some examples of how not to break up a word:
+ - `TERPL/KWRAOEUT` (termite) ❌
+    - It is not necessary to use `KWR` as the "normal" method works just fine
+    - Instead use `TER/PHAOEUT`
+ - `EBGS/SAOED` (exceed) ❌
+    - `-BGS` already contains the "ks" sound, and the S in the second stroke repeats a consonant
+    - Instead use `EBG/SAOED` or `EBGS/KWRAOED`
+ - `TPRAFRPB/AOEUZ` (franchise) ❌
+    - "Normal" splitting method works in this scenario
+    - Instead use `TPRAPB/KHAOEUS` or `TPRAPB/KHAOEUZ`

 #### Suffixes and prefixes
-There have been a lot of changes.
+ - Since we cannot double consonants, `KWREU` is default for adding "-y"
+    - `KEUT/KWREU` → kitty
+    - `STOR/KWREU` → story
+ - `OER` is always used for "-ory" suffix
+    - `SA/TEUS/TPABGT/OER` → satisfactory
+ - `-PB` is the "-en" suffix
+    - `HRAOEUT/-PB` → lighten
+    - `SOFT/-PB` → soften
+ - `-PBT` is the "-ent" suffix
+    - `A/STREUPBG/-PBT` → astringent
+    - `STAOUD/-PBT` → student
+    - `AOE/TPEURB/-PBT` → efficient
+ - `-PLT` is the "-ment" suffix
+ - Words ending in "-ous" and "-us" always use `KWRUS` or some variation
+    - `STAOU/PEPB/TKUS` → stupendous
+    - `RAOEUT/KWRUS` → righteous
+    - `KHAOEUT/KHUS` → righteous
+ - `-LT` for the "-let" suffix
+    - `A/PHAOU/-LT` → amulet
+    - `STAR/-LT` → starlet

+...many, many more things...

+## plover-uk.json
+Coming soon.